 Read and reply to customer reviews across Google, Facebook, and Yelp, in one place.

-SAN FRANCISCO – March 20, 2020 – Womply, a software and API company serving small businesses and app developers, today called on American lawmakers and policymakers to partner with the financial technology sector to offer direct cash stimulus to U.S. small businesses at high risk due to the COVID-19 outbreak.
+REMOTE – March 20, 2020 – Womply, a software and API company serving small businesses and app developers, today called on American lawmakers and policymakers to partner with the financial technology sector to offer direct cash stimulus to U.S. small businesses at high risk due to the COVID-19 outbreak.

 “America’s small businesses are the lifeblood of our economy, and they’re on the brink of shutting down as consumers stay home to limit the spread of coronavirus,” says Womply founder and CEO Toby Scammell.
 “We need a swift and targeted response.
 These businesses have days, not weeks, before they start dying.